-Select from the options available in the Select Condition field.
-The options available depend on the filter selected.
+Select from the options available in the Condition field.
+The options available depend on the attribute selected.

-Use the Select Option menu to enter the options related to the filter.
+Use the Value field to enter the options related to the filter.
 You can select a maximum of 10 options.

-If you are creating a new policy or worklet, you must set a schedule and configure user notifications.
+If you are creating a new policy or worklet, at this point you can also set a schedule and configure user notifications.
 Click Create Policy.

 If you are editing a policy or worklet, click Save Policy.

 Filters and their values

 You can create up to 10 filters and apply up to 10 values per filter.
 Each filter row uses an "And" operation.
 These narrow down the results to fit all filters.
 The values set within the Options field use an "Or" operation.
 The following table describes the filter types and the values that are currently available.

 These are the types of filters that can be applied to this policy.